 During the fiscal year ended June 30, 2018, we issued 500,000 restricted shares of NAI common stock to Juice Plus+.
 These shares were not registered with the SEC or any state in conformance with applicable exemptions from those requirements.
 The 500,000 shares issued to Juice Plus+ were restricted and subject to a risk of forfeiture in the event Juice Plus+ did not maintain certain contractual commitments to NAI.
-These restrictions lapse as to 100,000 of the 500,000 shares on each anniversary of the date of issuance provided Juice Plus+ is in compliance with the applicable contractual commitments at that time.
-400,000 of the 500,000 shares presently remain restricted and subject to a risk of forfeiture until at least August 2019.
+These restrictions lapsed as to 100,000 of the 500,000 shares on the first anniversary of the date of issuance.
+As described in Item 8 of this report, 400,000 of these shares were returned by Juice Plus+ to us in the fiscal year ended June 30, 2019.